 AV receivers come in several price points with increasing features, making it hard to decide which price bracket you should aim for.

-In another article, you can discover the best AV amps under $500.
-So why should you consider spending more money and upping your budget to $1000?
+So why should you consider spending more and upping your budget to $1000?

 Here are the main areas where you will get more value for your money: